omega8cc/boa/docs/FILES-SYMLINK.md

-updatesymlinks --auto-fix       # nightly: batch-if-clean apply + email on changes updatesymlinks --orphan-report  # daily: read-only orphan report, email only if any found updatesymlinks                  # legacy: full apply + report, for manual use
+updatesymlinks --auto-fix       # nightly: batch-if-clean apply + email on changes updatesymlinks --orphan-report  # daily: read-only orphan report, email only if any found updatesymlinks                  # legacy: full apply + report, for manual use updatesymlinks --auto-fix --debug   # explain on stdout WHY a run skips/does nothing
 ```

 When either opt-in is enabled a **single** cron line runs `updatesymlinks --auto-fix`